(&)

 [&] (read as "and") is the fourth extended play by South Korean girl group Loona.
 It was released on June 28, 2021, by Blockberry Creative and distributed by Kakao Entertainment.
 The comeback marked the return of member HaSeul, who had been on hiatus due to health issues since early 2020.

 Upon release, [&] became the group's fastest and best selling project.
-All of its tracks reached Gaon Download Chart becoming their first album to do so and also earned the group their first ever entry on the Gaon Digital Chart with the lead single, "PTT (Paint the Town)".
+All of its tracks appeared on the Gaon Download Chart becoming their first album to do so and also earned the group their first ever entry on the Gaon Digital Chart with the lead single, "PTT (Paint the Town)".
 The project was met with generally positive reviews with critics praising its genre diversity and the group's experimentation with different sounds on the project.

 Background

 On June 1, 2021, at midnight Korean Standard Time, Loona announced through social media that they will be releasing a new extended play titled [&] on June 28.
 They also shared a cryptic teaser image containing the Latin words "citius, altius, fortius.
 Acta est fabula, plaudite" which translates to "faster, higher, stronger.
 The play is over, applaud".
 The following day a teaser image titled "XII" was released featuring twelve eyes, confirming the return of member HaSeul, who did not take part in the group's last two promotional cycles to focus on her mental health.
 HaSeul also opened up about doing group activities again saying:

 Individual member teaser pictures were released from June 3 to June 21 and a highlight medley video for the extended play was released on the group's YouTube channel on June 25.
 The track list for the album was revealed on June 10 and "PTT (Paint the Town)" was announced as the title track.
 Four different concept photos were also released for the extended play.
 The first trailer video titled "&" for the extended play was released on June 23 and it features member Kim Lip walking into a huge temple, overlapping with the scene for the video for her solo song "Eclipse".
 Then, a drum plays in the intense red lighting, heralding that the beginning of a huge worldview has risen, and Kim Lip, wearing a red school uniform connected to her solo and unit worldviews, stands on the altar located in the center of the temple.
 Two other trailer videos titled "&2" and "&3" were also released.